-Handsome actor Bill Skarsgard turns 27 today – and if you've no idea who he is, rest assured you soon will when his new Pennywise stalks the screen in IT.
+Handsome actor Bill Skarsgard turns 28 today – and if you've no idea who he is, rest assured you soon will when his Pennywise returns to the big screen in next year's horror sequel IT: Chapter 2.

-To mark the actor's birthday, and his imminent Stephen King role, here are 27 things you didn't know about him.
+To mark the actor's birthday, here are 28 things you didn't know about him.

-1. Swedish-born Bill is the son of acclaimed Good Will Hunting actor Stellan Skarsgard
+1. Swedish-born Bill is the son of acclaimed Mamma Mia! actor Stellan Skarsgard.

-2. He's the younger brother of Alexander Skarsgard, star of last year's The Legend of Tarzan
+2. He's the younger brother of Alexander Skarsgard, star of 2016's The Legend of Tarzan.

 15. In 2014 he was interviewed by his father Stellan for men's fashion magazine Hero